IntelexTechnologies/api-docs/source/includes/acts/post_api.md

 ```

-### 2. Operation Table
+### 2. Equipment Attribute Table

-This section outlines the process of adding new entries or modifying existing records within the Operation table using the dedicated API endpoint.
+This section outlines the process of adding new entries or modifying existing records within the Equipment Attribute table using the dedicated API endpoint.

-**Operation POST Endpoint**
+**Equipment Attribute POST Endpoint**

-`POST` api/v1/operation
+`POST` api/v1/equipmentattribute

 > Example Request & JSON Input Body